EsyHQ/esy.com/src/content/@africa/is-niger-a-french-colony.md

 1. What is the difference between colonialism and neo-colonialism?
 2. If a military junta takes control of a nation, should the nations partners respect the juntas authority?
-3. Should France intervene militarily to assist with the restoration of <ins>Mahomad Bazoum</ins> as President?
+3. Should France intervene militarily to assist with the restoration of <ins>Mohamed Bazoum</ins> as President?
 Why?

 <!-- ### Essay Prompts -->